symbiote-h2020/SymbioteCloud/README.md

 ```

 #### 2.7 Register resource
 After our platform has been registered and symbIoTe Cloud components for our platform are configured and are running, we can proceed to expose some of our platform's resources to symbIoTe Core.
-List of properties that are supported in the description in R2 can be found here: List of properties supported in R2 (BIM + imported models).
 This is done by sending *HTTP POST* request containing resource description on *RegistrationHandler*'s registration endpoint (i.e. https://myplatform.eu:8102/rh/resources).
 Exemplary description is shown below:
   ```
   [
   {